-Over 15 years as a journalist, I've edited design, architecture and art magazines, swum with sharks, interviewed politicians and artists, and reported on humanitarian issues, sustainable architecture, food and wine.
-These are a few of my favourite stories.
+Over 15 years as a journalist, I edited design, architecture and art magazines, swam with sharks, interviewed politicians and artists, and reported on humanitarian issues, sustainable architecture, food and wine.
+These were a few of my favourite stories.

 scandinavian traveler magazine